rmaniv/a_proc_list/courts/indianjudge.md

 (3.2) Judges can themselves examine (ask questions to) any witness if prosecutor is not “asking the right questions” as per the judge.

-> 311. Power to summon material witness, or examine person present.
+> Section 311.
+Power to summon material witness, or examine person present.
 Any Court may, at any stage of any inquiry, trial or other proceeding under this Code, summon any person as a witness, or examine any person in attendance, though not summoned as a witness, or. recall and re- examine any person already examined; and the Court shall summon and examine or recall and re- examine any such person if his evidence appears to it to be essential to the just decision of the case.”

 [Section 311 of CrPC](https://indiankanoon.org/doc/1780550/)